Due to the prediction of between 60mm and 120mm of rain on Saturday 20 March 2021, we think it would be too high risk to go ahead with our market.

 The health and safety of our visitors and staff is our priority.
 We are closely checking and responding to NSW Health advice in this rapidly changing environment and will keep you updated as health restrictions are eased.

 Western Sydney Parklands is open and we are monitoring visitor numbers and behaviour to make sure we continue to provide a quality experience for everyone.

 If COVID-19 numbers increase and social distancing becomes difficult, we will consider making the Parklands pedestrian-only and closing playgrounds if necessary.

 Here is the latest advice:

-- Where the activities involve more than 20 participants, the organiser must have a COVID-19 Safety Plan and the Trust will need to approve the plan prior to booking.
+- If gatherings and planned activities have more than 200 participants, the organiser must have a COVID-19 safety plan and the Trust will need to approve the plan prior to booking. .